 Covid-19 testing and accessing campus

-The Government announced plans to support students to return to university.
-This involves rapid, lateral flow device (LFD) Covid-19 tests for students, which is the same tests that were used to support the student travel arrangements in December.
+The Government has asked universities to conduct on-site testing to support students to return to university.
+This involves rapid, lateral flow device (LFD) Covid-19 tests for students.
 It is possible to spread the virus to other people, even if you don’t have any symptoms yourself, so while the test is voluntary, getting tested will minimise the risk of you infecting your friends, housemates, other students and staff.

-Please note, in line with Government advice, from 1st February any student accessing campus for face-to-face teaching or to access study space, and any staff member with permission to access campus, will also be eligible for a test up to twice-a-week.
-Please book your test using the process below.
+Please note, in line with Government advice, from 1 February any student accessing campus for face-to-face teaching or to access study space, and any staff member with permission to access campus, should be tested twice weekly, using the bookable link to reserve a slot.